dh60/clothing.deals/README.md

 ## Key Features

--   **High-Performance Scraping**: Built with Python's `asyncio` and `Patchright` to scrape thousands of items concurrently, stealthily, and efficiently.
+-   **High-Performance Scraping**: Built with `asyncio` and `Patchright` to scrape thousands of items concurrently, stealthily, and efficiently.
--   **Intelligent Data Collection**: Optimizes requests by first fetching metadata to determine the exact number of pages and size variations to scrape, minimizing redundant calls.
+-   **Efficient Data Collection**: Unlike other scrapers, clothing.deals gets the goods **WITHOUT** loading the website's HTML, directly from the source.
--   **CAPTCHA Handling**: Opens a browser window when a CAPTCHA is detected, pausing the scrape and allowing the user to solve it manually before seamlessly resuming.
+-   **CAPTCHA Handling**: On the rare occasion a CAPTCHA is detected, clothing.deals pauses to allow the user to solve it, before automatically resuming.
 -   **Dynamic & Responsive Frontend**: A pure JavaScript interface that filters, sorts, and groups data instantly without page reloads.

 ## Installation